iot-lab/aggregation-tools/README.md

 ### Sending messages ###

 Standard input is parsed to allow sending messages to the nodes.
+It's read using 'readline' and so you get a shell-like feeling.

 Parsing is done using the function `extract_nodes_and_message(line)` see the docstring for all allowed values.